 - August 12, 2020:

 Wisconsin Manufacturers & Commerce (WMC) webinar featured a presentation by CROWE director, Noah Williams.
 Professor Williams provided attendees with an economic update, break down of the latest data and a preview of where we may be headed in the fall.

 - July 29, 2020:

-Wisconsin’s COVID-19 Economic Impact (Wisconsin Bankers Association (WBA) Coronavirus Management Series): Noah Williams, Director for the Center for Research on the Wisconsin Economy (CROWE) at the University of Wisconsin-Madison, focused on Wisconsin’s economy and touched on national issues during this webinar, followed by a Q&A session.
+Wisconsin’s COVID-19 Economic Impact (Wisconsin Bankers Association (WBA) Coronavirus Management Series): Noah Williams, CROWE Director, focused on Wisconsin’s economy and touched on national issues during this webinar, followed by a Q&A session.
 Read the summary

 - July 21, 2020:

 Rotary Club of Milwaukee featured a talk by Noah Williams, Professor of Economics at UW Madison.
 Williams’ talk discussed the impact of COVID-19 on the Wisconsin economy from onset of the pandemic, through the statewide Safer at Home Order, and during reopening.
 Watch Video

 CARW Thought Leadership Series: “The Macroeconomic Outlook” Webinar featuring a presentation by Noah Williams.